 Generally, she performs a Milligan Morgan haemorrhoidectomy which involves dissecting the haemorrhoid tissue down to the vascular pedicle and suture ligating the vascular pedicle.
-Alternative options include rubber band ligation, Doppler-guided haemorrhoidectomy artery ligation and mucopexy.
+Alternative options include rubber band ligation, Doppler-guided haemorrhoidectomy artery ligation and Mucopexy.
 These options will be discussed pre-operatively.

 What to expect post-procedure

 Afterwards, you can expect some rectal and anal pain and minimal bleeding.
-You may need to stay in hospital overnight for observation after the surgery.
+You may need to stay in the hospital overnight for observation after the surgery.
 You will be instructed on how to care for your wounds; in some cases, a sitz bath may ease post-surgery discomfort.
 The recovery time for surgical procedures that remove haemorrhoids vary, but you can expect recovery within 1-3 weeks.
 You will be discharged and given a regime of stool softeners, analgesics, sitz-bath and dietary modifications.

 This is a guide to assist you with a basic understanding of the procedure.
 If you require any further information, please ask Dr Maraj directly.